SamirIngley/Desktop-Profiles/README.md

 # Desktop Profiles

 #### Problem:
-> I got tired of individually clicking through urls and apps to open what I need each time I switch to a new project.
-But I did not want a cluttered desktop with > everything open all the time which can be a large drain on the computer's resources.
+> I got tired of individually clicking through urls and apps to open what I need each time I switch to a new project or task.
+I also did not want a cluttered > > > desktop with everything open all the time, as this can be a large drain on the computer's resources.

 #### Solution:
 > With this command line tool, easily create and customize profiles (groups) of apps and/or urls and open any of these profiles with one short command.